-We have classified certain floating-rate senior notes that are putable by the note holders as a long-term liability, due to our intent and ability to refinance the debt if the put option is exercised by the note holders.
+We have classified our 5.125% senior notes due April 2019 with a principal balance of \$1.0 billion as long-term debt based on our intent and ability to refinance the debt as of June 30, 2018.
+We have classified certain floating-rate senior notes that are putable by the note holders as long-term debt, due to our intent and ability to refinance the debt if the put option is exercised by the note holders.